-NOTES: Statistical data provided by The University of Texas Rio Grande Valley, previously known as The University of Texas at Brownsville Police Department for 2019 and 2020 are included in this report.
+NOTES: Statistical data provided by The University of Texas Rio Grande Valley for 2019, 2020 and 2021 are included in this report.

-Statistical data provided by The City of Weslaco Police Department for 2018 and 2019 are included in this report.
+Statistical data provided by The City of Weslaco Police Department for 2019 are included in this report.

 Statistical data provided by The Rio Grande City Police Department for 2019 and 2020 are included in this report.

-Statistical data provided by The City of Edinburg Police Department and The City of Brownsville Police Department for 2020 are included in this report.
+Statistical data provided by The City of Edinburg Police Department for 2020 are included in this report.